 The Roundhouse Community Arts and Recreation Centre is jointly operated by the Vancouver Park Board and the Roundhouse Community Arts and Recreation Society (RCARS).

-RCARS's mandate for The Roundhouse is be both a centre for community cultural development, and a community source for recreational activities for all ages by exploring issues, taking risks, and striving to bring people together in new ways to explore what is important to them.
+RCARS's mandate for The Roundhouse is to be both a centre for community cultural development, and a community source for recreational activities for all ages, by exploring issues, taking risks, and striving to bring people together in new ways to explore what is important to them.

 About the Roundhouse Community Arts and Recreation Society External website, opens in new tab